-Road, Major Arterial: A publicly owned and maintained public road, designed to carry substantial amounts of high speed regional traffic, usually requiring at least four 4 lanes for through traffic, and generally planned for restricted or controlled access.
+Road, Major Arterial: A public road, designed to carry substantial amounts of high speed regional traffic, usually requiring at least 4 lanes for through traffic, and generally planned for restricted or controlled access.
 Routes 7, 15, and 50 are examples of major arterial roads.

-Road, Minor Arterial: A publicly owned and maintained street public road designed to perform a regional, as well as a local, function connecting communities or other arterials across State or County boundaries.
-Traffic volumes generally require a minimum of four 4 through lanes, although some existing minor arterials may have only two-2 through lanes.
-Minor arterials have limited or controlled access, with signals at important intersections and stop signs on side streetsroads.
+Road, Minor Arterial: A public road designed to perform a regional, as well as a local, function connecting communities or other arterials across State or County boundaries.
+Traffic volumes generally require a minimum of 4 through lanes, although some existing minor arterials may have only 2 through lanes.
+Minor arterials have limited or controlled access, with signals at important intersections and stop signs on side roads.
 Route 9 is an example of a minor arterial road.

-Road, Major Collector: A publicly owned and maintained public road generally serving an intra-county and, in some situations, an inter-county function.
+Road, Major Collector: A public road generally serving an intra-county and, in some situations, an inter-county function.
 Major collectors carry traffic from individual developments to arterial roads.
 New major collectors are planned for controlled access, with turn lanes at all entrances.
-Major collectors are often four4, and sometimes six6, lanes.
-However, existing rural major collectors may be as few as two-2 lanes.
+Major collectors are often 4, and sometimes 6, lanes.
+However, existing rural major collectors may be as few as 2 lanes.
 Examples of urban major collectors include Route 640 and Ashburn Village Boulevard.
 Routes 734 and 621 are examples of rural major collectors.

-Road, Minor Collector: A publicly owned and maintained public road generally serving several different neighborhoods and providing a linkage to the major collector roads.
+Road, Minor Collector: A public road generally serving several different neighborhoods and providing a linkage to the major collector roads.
 This category of road allows for traffic mobility and individual, or combined, lot access.
-Minor collectors may be two-2 or four-4 lanes and receive local and private roads.
+Minor collectors may be 2 or 4 lanes and receive local and private roads.